kcinquina/git-practice/README.md

-This is a read me?
+# This is a read me?

-Something like that
+I don't know what I am doing

+# Let us have fun with it in any case!
+so much fun!